-When I do a preliminary check of a potential ally or client I have a quick procedure that includes evaluating their web performance, online content, and social media engagement.
+When I do a preliminary check of a potential ally or client I have a quick procedure that includes evaluating their online performance (especially the website), online content, and social media engagement.

 Press: What press coverage have you received?
 How many press releases have you issued over the last year?
 How did you promote your news?
 Was this news truly newsworthy?
 Who are your spokespersons and if your CEO is one is the CEO active on social networks (even if they use a ghostwriter)?

 Content: do you regularly create and post new content, such as blog posts, bylined articles, white papers, and web pages?

 Awards: are you actively winning awards for you or your clients?

 Speaking: do you have regular speaking engagements, especially if attending conferences offering speaking opportunities?

 Industry Analysts: do you have a relationship with an analyst, are you getting good advice and accurate reviews, and are you leveraging that relationship with webinars or requesting an occasional quote that you might use in a press release?